NeoMutt

 Add $attach_save_dir to the beginning of a path.

-static bool has_a_message (struct Body *body)
+static bool has_a_message (struct Body *b)

 Determine if the Body has a message (to save)